robertocarroll/robertocarroll/journal/_posts/2015-05-01-useful-code-snippets.md

 * First one is lowercase and second is white space linked together by pipe (|) and this will do all jpgs in a folder.
 * Note Macs are not case sensitive with filenames so just doing the lowercase won't work on its own.

+## Regex to turn change case on text between two characters
+* Using Sublime Text - Make sure case sensitivity is on (Alt + C) and preserve case is off (Alt + A).
+* ’"name": "([a-zA-Z0-9_ ]*+)"’
+* The brackets create capture group.
+You can create more than one capture group.
+You reference it using $n, where n is the number of the capture group.
+* ’"name": "\U$1"’ so $1 gets everything between the brackets
+* \u capitalises words and \l uncapitalises words.
+There's loads more options
+* This is quite a good article: https://codepen.io/jakealbaugh/post/regex-in-sublime-text

 ## Print a list of filenames from a folder
 * ’ls ./ > output.txt’